nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * prefers typing over mouse interactions
 * is reasonably comfortable using CLI apps
 * delivery man with >50 deliveries in a day
-* drives constanly with a laptop in the van
+* drives constantly with a laptop in the van
 * lazy, doesn't like to micromanage
 * forgetful